 In their 2009 end of year coverage, UK music magazines Clash and Mojo plus the American publication Spin all rated Merriweather Post Pavilion the best album of the year.

 The song was adopted by some as a recession-friendly anthem in light of its apparently anti-materialistic lyrics.
 Clash magazine January 2010 asked Lennox if it was his intention to write the first post-credit crunch song?
 He replied: "I wish I could say I was that globally minded!
-But I guess it's more of a self-centred sort of thing; it was really just my desire on a basic level to own my own place and kind of provide a safe house for my family and the people I care about.
+But I guess it's more of a self-centered sort of thing; it was really just my desire on a basic level to own my own place and kind of provide a safe house for my family and the people I care about.
 I thought that was at once a kind of weird materialistic thing but at the same time a noble thing."

 This is one of Animal Collective's most popular tracks.
 However, it was nearly left off Merriweather Post Pavillion.
 Brian "Geologist" Weitz recalled to eMusic in a 2012 interview: "We recorded it twice, and the first version didn't sound good.
 Until we started playing around with it in the mixing, we were not even sure whether it would fit with the rest of the songs.
 So it wasn't like that was part of a grand plan where we knew that this song was going to make people psyched."